assBe honest: news that Canonical is shuttering its Ubuntu One cloud storage service came as a shock, right?

 Learn More on the ownCloud Website

-Chances are some of you reading this will have you own favourite, so don’t take the four picks above as set in stone.
+Got your own favourite already?
+Don’t take our four picks as the only choices.
 Other options worth exploring before committing include SpiderOak, Microsoft OneDrive and Box